Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 When I first arrived in the U.S. in 2001, Japanese food options were limited.
 Even ramen, now hugely popular, was mostly found in small shops frequented by local Japanese residents and their neighbors.

-Eventually, growing interest in Japanese culture driven by soft power via the internet led to Japanese brands landing one after another, primarily in shopping centers.
-Although the prices were three to four times higher than in Japan, it was not uncommon to see long lines.
+Gradually, growing interest in Japanese culture driven by soft power via the internet led to Japanese brands landing one after another, primarily in shopping centers.
+While the prices were 3 to 4 times higher than in Japan, it wasn't uncommon to see long lines.

 After that, the shift in awareness towards healthier eating habits post-COVID led to a greater emphasis on the "freshness" of food, which I feel has strengthened the association between Japanese cuisine and health.